DCKAP

-DCKAP is an American and Indian firm with headquarters in Round Rock, Texas and a Development Center in Chennai, India.
-DCKAP was originally founded in 2005 by Karthik Chidambaram.
+DCKAP is a cloud-based software product company that empowers distributors to build, connect, automate & grow their online business.
+DCKAP Integrator, the ERP Integration platform, connects distributors' ERP systems with eCommerce, CRM, Inventory, Accounting, Logistics, Marketplaces like 3M, and more, so that data automatically flows between applications in real time.
+Headquartered in Austin, TX, and Development Center in Chennai, India, today DCKAP is a remote-first and fully distributed workforce company.
+Founded in 2005 by Karthik Chidambaram.

 History

 DCKAP was founded in Chicago, Illinois and Chennai, India in 2005.
 Two years later, it moved its headquarters to Fremont, California, and later to Round Rock Texas.
 In 2008, DCKAP set up an office in Chennai, India.

 In 2009, the company began working with Magento, Drupal, WordPress, and other open source technologies.
 Three years later, it entered the mobile apps market with new iOS applications such as HomeFly and Learn Alphabets & Numbers.
 In 2014, the firm moved into commerce, content development, and consulting.

 In 2022, DCKAP rebranded to a product company.
 Its products include DCKAP Integrator and DCKAP PIM.

 Products and Services

-DCKAP specializes in eCommerce development and helps build and maintain online shopping portals for international brands through leading platforms such as Adobe Commerce (Magento), Shopify, BigCommerce, SAP Hybris, and Salesforce Commerce.
+DCKAP Integrator is the ERP Integration platform that connects distributors' ERP systems to any number of business applications—including the eCommerce platform, CRM, Inventory, Accounting, Logistics, and Marketplaces like 3M, to name a few.

+Depending on the integration, it can provide real-time customer data, product data, inventory data, order data, financial data, and more.
+It helps distributors save thousands of hours of manual work, create smoother workflows, and make better decisions backed by accurate data.